 If you want to be a bit romantic you can use a light stick or glow stick instead.
 In addition, your kids would have an instant lightsaber to play around with.

 It is important to have clean feet (and a clean body!) before you enter your tent.
 You do not want to sleep feeling sticky and dirty, right?
 To clean your feet easily, use an empty water bottle, punch small holes in the lid, and use it to wash your feet.

 If you are camping during the summer, you need to make sure that you are protected from the sun.
-A good sunscreen protection without having to apply lotion on your body and face is to wear long-sleeve clothing with UPF 50+.
-Pair it with a wide brim hat and you get the ultimate sun protection.
+Good sunscreen protection without having to apply lotion on your body and face is to wear long-sleeve clothing with UPF 50+.
+Pair it with a wide-brim hat and you get the ultimate sun protection.

 Who said you have to endure the hard and moist ground while camping?
 You can get foam floor tiles or exercise mats to use as your tent floor for a more comfortable experience.
 Moreover, you get to protect yourself and others from falls and other accidents inside the tent.

 Do you need a cost-effective way to waterproof your shoes?
 Do it with candle wax.
 All you need to do is rub the candle over the shoes until the shoe turns a lighter color.
 When you have the entire pair of shoes covered, blow dry them to warm the wax.
 The shoes will go back to their natural color and that is a sign that the waterproofing is done.
 You will be able to walk in those shoes without having to worry about rain or watery areas.
 Your shoes will remain dry.